RSHE and PSHE for Primary Schools

 Q) Can I take a closer look at the Yasmine and Tom lessons?

-A) Yes please.
-You can see the 31 lesson plans here and you can also meet Yasmine and Tom in their introduction video above.
+A) Yes.
+You can see the 63 lesson outcomes here and you can also meet Yasmine and Tom in their introduction video above.

 Q) Can I opt my child out of sex education?